 Identifying items through use

 Armour is always fully identified when worn.
 The only risk with wearing unidentified non-artefact armour is being stuck by a curse with something suboptimal; there are no harmful armour egos other than ponderousness, which is exceedingly rare and not usually generated cursed.
 Wearing a piece of artefact armour will identify all of its properties, but some of those can occasionally be nasty: mutagenic radiation, teleportitis, and negative slaying are all possibilities.
 You should always have a scroll of remove curse handy when trying on unidentified artefact armour.
+Also note that some artifacts are generated with effects that harm you when you unequip the item, even after it is uncursed, including temporarily draining your stats.

 Weapons are also fully identified upon wielding, including brand, enchantment, and curse.
 The same applies to artifacts, which will have all of their properties identified when you wield it, though they may have negative properties and or be cursed, so be wary.